Our Car Accident Lawyers Fight For Injury Victims

 Is There Civil Liability In Drunk Driving Accidents And Drugged Driving Accidents?

 What Are External Causes Of Distracted Driving Accidents?

 Pedestrian Accidents: When Do Sidewalks And Crosswalks Become The Scene Of An Accident?

 What Are The Benefits Of Hiring A Lawyer After A Car Accident?

 Car accident injuries can be devastating and traumatic.
-After an auto wreck in Virginia, victims often need to file a lawsuit to recover fair compensation for lost wages, medical bills, pain and suffering, and other losses related to their injuries.
+After an auto wreck in the Roanoke, Virginia, area, victims often need to file a lawsuit to recover fair compensation for lost wages, medical bills, pain and suffering, and other losses related to their injuries.

-At Fishwick & Associates PLC, we believe that victims should be compensated fairly for their injuries.
+At Fishwick & Associates PLC, our personal injury lawyers believe victims should be compensated fairly for their injuries.
 You can schedule a consultation with one of our car crash attorneys by calling 540-643-9772 or by completing a simple online form.
 We will listen to your story and help you understand your legal options.

 Below, we have more information that may help if you have been injured or lost a loved one in a car accident.

 After a motor vehicle accident, it is important to take the right steps to ensure your accident claim is positioned to secure a successful outcome.
 If it is safe to do so, you should:

 - Seek immediate medical attention for your injuries